Careers

 BILLINGS, MT

-JOB OVERVIEW – This position will serve as an per diem Registered Nurse and provide medical management services to inmates at either the Montana State Prison, Montana Women's Prison, Riverside Special Needs Unit or Pine Hills Correctional Facility
+JOB OVERVIEW – This position will serve as an Registered Nurse and provide medical management services to inmates at the Montana Women's Prison.

 • Medical management includes initial screening/assessment, triage and appropriate referral, daily sick call, medication administration, med-surge, psych, urgent/emergent, continuous quality improvement, chronic care, infection control, and discharge planning.